Zacchaeus comes down

 “Today, salvation has come to this house.”

 The release you dread can arrive as gladness when grace reaches you before the demand does.
 This is the hinge the two stories turn on.
 The rich young ruler met the requirement first and the love underneath it second, and the weight crushed him.
-Zacchaeus was sought out, called down by name, welcomed before he had reformed a thing, and the letting-go came easy, almost as relief.
-The break did not change; the order did.
+Zacchaeus did not white-knuckle his way to generosity; he was found, sought out by name, welcomed before he had reformed a thing, and the letting-go came easy, almost as relief.
+If the break still feels like pure loss, like prying your own fingers loose one by one, ask whether you are trying to make it before the grace that lightens it has actually landed on you.
+The same wealth crushed one man and freed another, and the only difference was the order.

 So if you have been white-knuckling your way toward generosity, gritting your teeth to pry your own fingers loose, it may be that you are trying to make the break before you have let the grace land.
 Zacchaeus did not grind out his fourfold restitution as a grim duty.
 He was found, and being found, he could not give it away fast enough.
 Grace has a way of making the costly disconnect feel less like amputation and more like freedom, less like loss and more like setting down a weight you were tired of carrying.
 The same release that breaks one heart, when grace goes first, liberates another.